pivotal-cf/docs-pks/console-create-clusters.hbs.md

 1. Select the **Clusters** tab and click **Create Cluster**.
     ![Create cluster](images/console/create-cluster.png)
     [View a larger version of this image](images/console/create-cluster.png)
-1. Use the **Plan** drop-down menu to select one of the plans that were configured during the deployment of Tanzu Kubernetes Grid Integrated Edition Management Console.
+1. Use the **Plan** drop-down menu to select one of the plans that were configured during the deployment of {{  vars.product }} Management Console.
 <br>
     The plan defines the set of resources that the Kubernetes cluster will use.
 A summary of the selected plan appears as you hover over each option.
     ![Select plan for cluster](images/console/select-plan.png)